A Solution for Sustainable Development and Biodiversity Conservation

 Green infrastructure provides environmentally friendly solutions to urban challenges, including climate change, pollution and biodiversity loss.

-By promoting the symbiotic relationship between urban and nature, we create cities that are robust, sustainable and liveable— proving that urban development and biodiversity protection don’t have to be mutually exclusive.
+When we promote the symbiotic relationship between urban and nature, we create cities that are robust, sustainable and liveable.
+And in doing so we show that urban development and biodiversity protection don’t have to be mutually exclusive.

 Some useful resources to learn more: